AlyssaDang/Data-Structures-Algorithm/README.md

 Review of Data Structures and Algorithms

-0. Linked-List:   A linear structure containing nodes, which has 1+ pointer variable that references its place in the structure.
+0. Linked-List:   A structure containing nodes, which has 1+ pointer variable that references its place in the structure.
                   The first node is called the HEAD and the last node is called the (optional) TAIL.

                   Singly Linked-List: Each node contains a singular pointer to the *next node.